A Little Restraint Goes a Long Way

 Whenever we ‘trigger’ each other, we’re tapping into an unresolved past wound that induces a fear reaction of being wounded again in the future.
 Our state of agitation makes it really difficult for us to be attentive to what is really happening in us at that time.

 Reactivity is basic to human life and may save our lives through the ‘fight-flight’ survival strategy.
-We share this biological reaction with lower animals, but for us, it can be triggered by either a physical or emotional threat.
+We share this biological reaction with lower animals, but for we humans, it can be triggered by either a physical or emotional threat.

 It is the emotional threats that are the more common issue in our marriages.
 While a nagging or cranky spouse is clearly not a saber-tooth tiger about to eat us for breakfast, our bodies respond physiologically in the same way to an emotional threat as they would to a physical one.